World's Largest Disco

 The current event began as an annual occurrence in 1994, but it traces its history and name to a disco held in Buffalo in 1979, featuring The Trammps and Gloria Gaynor.
 That disco is marked in Guinness World Records as the largest disco in the history, with 13,000 people in attendance.
 The current incarnation of the event draws 7,000, though this is only because of capacity issues; ticket sales were capped at 7,000 after the 1997 event also drew over 13,000 fans, well over the convention center's capacity.
 Tickets for the event regularly sell out within minutes of being put on sale, which usually occurs in early August.

 The in-person event was not held in 2020 due to crowd size limits imposed during the COVID-19 pandemic in New York (state).
 A radio broadcast on WTSS, which will break from the station's usual Christmas music format, coincided with an Internet stream on the World's Largest Disco Web site featuring replays of video from past events.
 The in-person event will return in 2021, with a capacity reduced to 6,500.

 The event is a charity fundraiser held by Conesus Fest for Charity to raise funds for Camp Good Days and Special Times, a summer camp for children with cancer.

+In 1979 “The World’s Largest Disco” was created by Glenn Arnette, Director of the Buffalo Convention Center, along with Bruce Marsh and Steve LaManna.
+With 17,000 attending,as stated in the Guinness Book of World’s Records it was officially declared “the largest disco event.”
+The top disco stars were there, 10 top DJ’s from around the world and everyone dressed in disco and loved each minute.
+It lasted until 6 AM from dusk til dawn.
+No one left!